Canada Human Rights Report April 2018

 Prison and Detention Center Conditions

-Prison and detention center conditions generally met international standards, and the government permitted monitoring visits by independent human rights observers.
+Independent Monitoring: The government permitted visits by independent non-governmental human rights observers.

 d.
 Arbitrary Arrest or Detention

-The law prohibits arbitrary arrest and detention, and the government generally observed these prohibitions.
+The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his/her arrest or detention in court; the government generally observed these requirements.

+The government may detain or deport noncitizens on national security grounds through use of an immigration security certificate.
+The government issues certificates based on confidential evidence presented to two cabinet ministers by intelligence or police agencies, which is then reviewed by a federal court judge who determines “reasonableness” and either upholds or revokes the certificate.
+A judge may order an individual to be detained during the security certificate determination process if the government believes the individual presents a danger to national security or is unlikely to appear at the proceeding for removal.
+The judge may impose conditions on release into the community, including monitoring.
 Individuals subject to a security certificate may see a summary of confidential evidence against them.
-Authorities provide full disclosure to court-appointed, security-cleared lawyers ("special advocates") who can review and challenge the evidence on the behalf of these individuals, but may not show to or discuss the material with them.
-The law establishes strict rules on disclosure and use of secret evidence, prohibits the use of evidence if there are reasonable grounds to believe authorities obtained it as a result of torture, and provides mechanisms for review and appeal.
+Authorities must provide full disclosure to court-appointed, security-cleared lawyers (special advocates), who can review and challenge the evidence on behalf of these individuals but not share or discuss the material with them.
+The law establishes strict rules on the disclosure and use of secret evidence, prohibits the use of evidence if there are reasonable grounds to believe authorities obtained the evidence because of torture, and provides mechanisms for review and appeal.

 e.
 Denial of Fair Public Trial

-The law provides for the right to a fair trial, and an independent judiciary generally enforced this right.
-The judicial system is based on English common law at the federal level as well as in most provinces.
-In Quebec, civil law is derived from the Napoleonic Code; however, criminal law is the same nationwide.
-The government appoints the judges.
-Trials are public, and defendants have a right to have their case heard before a judge alone or, for more serious cases, before a judge and jury.
-Defendants have the right to be present and to consult with an attorney in a timely manner.
-The government provides an attorney at public expense if needed when defendants face serious criminal charges, and defendants can confront or question witnesses against them and present witnesses and evidence on their behalf.
-Defendants and their attorneys generally have access to government-held evidence relevant to their cases.
-Defendants also enjoy a presumption of innocence and have a right of appeal.
+The law provides for the right to a fair and public trial, and the independent judiciary generally enforced this right.
+Trials are held before a judge alone or, for more serious cases, before a judge and jury.
+Defendants have the right to a fair and timely trial, to be present at their trial, and to consult with an attorney of their choice in a timely manner.
+The government provides an attorney at public expense if needed when defendants face serious criminal charges, and defendants may confront or question witnesses against them and present witnesses and evidence on their behalf.
+Defendants and their attorneys generally have adequate time and facilities to prepare a defense.
+Defendants also enjoy a presumption of innocence, a right to be informed promptly and in detail of the charges against them (with free interpretation as necessary), a right not to be compelled to testify or confess guilt, and a right of appeal.

 There were no reports of political prisoners or detainees.

-There is an independent and impartial judiciary in civil matters and access to a court to bring suit seeking damages for, or cessation of, a human rights violation.
+There is an independent and impartial judiciary in civil matters and access to a court to bring a suit seeking damages for, or cessation of, a human rights violation.
 Remedies can be monetary, declaratory, or injunctive.
-Alleged human rights violations may also be heard by provincial or federal human rights commissions, although these bodies follow differing standards and procedures.
-Complainants have access to alternative dispute mechanisms as well as judicial remedies.
+Federal or provincial human rights commissions may also hear alleged human rights violations.
+Individuals may also bring human rights complaints to the UN or the Inter-American Commission on Human Rights.

 There were no government restrictions on academic freedom or cultural events.